rkaysen63/MechaCar_Statistical_Analysis/README.md

   * Safety: MechaCar’s Insurance Institute for Highway Safety’s (IIHS) are “A”, Acceptable, “G”, Good, “compared to Competion’s IIHS ratings

 * Hypothesis Statements:
-  * Cost
+  * Cost <br/>
-    H0:  MechaCar’s average cost per horsepower is less than Competition’s average cost per horsepower.
+    H0:  MechaCar’s average cost per horsepower is less than Competition’s average cost per horsepower.<br/>
     Ha:  MechaCar’s average cost per horsepower is not less than Competition’s average cost per horsepower.

-  * Highway Fuel Efficiency
+  * Highway Fuel Efficiency<br/>
-    H0:  MechaCar’s average mile per gallon (highway) by weight is greater than Competition’s average mile per gallon by weight.
+    H0:  MechaCar’s average mile per gallon (highway) by weight is greater than Competition’s average mile per gallon by weight.<br/>
     Ha:  MechaCar’s average mile per gallon (highway) by weight is not greater than Competition’s average mile per gallon (highway) by weight.

-  * Safety – The IIHS has a number of criteria that are tested to determine top safety pick.
+  * Safety – The IIHS has a number of criteria that are tested to determine top safety pick.<br/>
-    HO:  MechaCar’s IIHS ratings are greater than Competition’s IIHS ratings.
+    HO:  MechaCar’s IIHS ratings are greater than Competition’s IIHS ratings.<br/>
     Ha:  MechaCar’s IIHS ratings are not greater than Competition’s IIHS ratings.

 * Statistical Testing: